Oleochemistry: Hydrogenation

 The fatty acid or fatty esters are susceptible to hydrogenation converts unsaturated fatty acids into saturated fatty acids.
 The acids or esters can also be reduced to the fatty alcohols.
 For some applications, fatty acids are converted to fatty nitriles.
 Hydrogenated of these nitriles gives fatty amines, which have a variety of applications.

 Gelation

 Liquid oil can also be immobilized in a 3D-network provided by various molecules called oleogelators.

 Applications

 The largest application for oleochemicals, about 30% of market share for fatty acids and 55% for fatty alcohols, is for making soaps and detergents.
-Lauric acid, used to produce sodium lauryl sulfate and related compounds, which are used to make soaps and other personal care products.
+Lauric acid is used to produce sodium lauryl sulfate and related compounds, which are used to make soaps and other personal care products.

 Other applications of oleochemicals include the production of lubricants, solvents, biodiesel and bioplastics.
 Due to the use of methyl esters in biodiesel production, they represent the fastest growing sub-sector of oleochemical production in recent years.